-- NWEA Measure of Academic Progress fall, winter, spring

 - ACCESS

 - WIDA Model

 - Smarter Balanced-spring

-- Dakota STEP-Science-spring (Grade 5)
+- Science-spring (Grade 5 only)

 The results of these assessments may be shared with you during parent teacher conferences.
 You are invited to discuss these results with your teacher or principal at any time.